noironetworks/cko/README.md

 The complete API spec for the ClusterGroupProfile can be found here: [CRD](docs/control-cluster/api_docs.md#clustergroupprofile)

-An example of the ClusterGroupProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clustergroupprofile_aci.yaml)
+An example of the ClusterGroupProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clusterGroupProfile/clustergroupprofile_k8s.yaml)

 #### 4.1.5 Managing Clusters Individually

-Create ClusterNetworkProfile ConfigMap with all the specific desired properties for this cluster.
+Create ClusterNetworkProfile CR with all the specific desired properties for this cluster.

 Create ClusterProfile for cluster, set ClusterNetworkProfileSelector to match ClusterNetworkProfile's labels.

-An example of the ClusterNetworkProfile ConfigMap can be found here: [Example CR](config/samples/aci-cni/kubernetes/config_maps.yaml)
+An example of the ClusterNetworkProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clusterNetworkProfile/clusternetworkprofile.yaml)

 #### 4.1.6 Customizing Default Behaviors
 * ConfigMap for ClusterProfle global default settings: defaults-cluster-profile.yaml